Could North Korean, US threats of destruction cause an accidental war?

 Pyongyang moves planes, boosts defenses

-Over the weekend, North Korea moved airplanes and boosted defenses on its east coast, South Korea's Yonhap news agency reported Tuesday, quoting intelligence agencies.
+Over the weekend, North Korea moved airplanes and boosted defenses on its east coast, an aide to South Korean parliamentary member Lee Cheol-woo told CNN on Tuesday.

+South Korea's National Intelligence Service (NIS) shared the information in a briefing to the National Assembly's intelligence committee.
+Lee is the chairman of the committee and was at the briefing, according to the aide.

-It followed a flyover by US bombers close to North Korea on Saturday.
+North Korea moved to secure its defense following a flyover by US bombers on Saturday.

 US B-1B bombers from Guam flew in international airspace over waters east of North Korea, according to the Pentagon, a move they said underscored the seriousness of Pyongyang's "reckless behavior."